Agoric/documentation/main/distributed-programming.md

 - With the most-recently generated `updateHandle`:
   - The notifier returns a promise for the next record, which is resolved on the next state change.
+- If you haven't called `getUpdateSince()` before, there is no previous update handle to use.

 Some notification systems also provide access to a complete list of an object's state changes.
-The Agoric Notifier API only directly supports the single state change notification style, although it's easy enough to extend it by keeping lists of objects' state changes **(tyg todo: changed from "it's a simple workaround to include deltas as part of the state; we should tell them how to do that.
-Please change if my guess as to how isn't correct)**
+The Agoric Notifier API only directly supports the single state change notification style.
+The client can't work around this by keeping lists of changes, since the service doesn't send out all the changes by default.
+The alternative approach is for the service to represent its state as the set of changes leading up to the present.
+A use case for this is an editor with an undo function, or an application with rollback ability.

+Rather than sending `"the current state is 'blue'."`, a contract could send `"the current state is 'blue', the most recent update was { ''blah' => 'blue' }"`.
+That requires the contract to determine that clients want redundant info, and package and send it.

 A common pattern for following updates to a notifier until it's done is the following.
-Note that the notifier object is outside the contract facet, and so uses `E()`.* Also, `PublicAPI` is a widely available contract facet, where it often makes sense to put the `getNotifier()` method.
+Note that the notifier object is outside the contract facet, and so uses `E()`.*
+Also, `PublicAPI` is a widely available contract facet, where it often makes sense to put the `getNotifier()` method.

 ```js
   function updateStateOnChanges(notifier, lastHandle) {